Steph-The-Dev/Steph-The-Dev/README.md

 # 👋 Hi, I’m Stephan Pfeiffer!
 ## I'd consider myself a problem finder and a solution seeker.
-### I'm a web developer with a huge interest in all AI related things.
+### I'm a web developer mainly using Vue and Astro.
+#### But I also have a huge interest in all AI related things.
 Especially computer vision, which might come from my background as a video editor and colorist that I have been for the last sixteen years.
 2022 I've switched to web development.

 - 🌱 I’m currently working freelance as a web developer (Typescript, Astro, Vue, React, Tailwind).
 - 💞️ I’m looking to collaborate on exciting projects that could make a positive impact on our world.